alani-adams/16F_SE_Move_TeamPurple/GLOSSARY.md

 **Professor Schedule**
     A semester specific set containing all of the courses a professor is teaching.

 **Room Code**
-    A unique string, consisting of a Building Code and a 3-digit room number. (ex.
+    A unique string, consisting of a Building Code and a 3-digit rooom number. (ex.
 MBB314)

 **Semester Code**
     A two-digit numeric string that is equal to "10", "20", or "30" exclusively.
 These translate to Fall, Spring, and Summer semesters respectively.